TheDeathShock/ARM-Assembly-vs-C-Encryption-Engine---Performance-Test/README.md

-# ARM-Assembly-vs-C-Encryption-Engine---Performance-Test
-An encryption engine for an STM32 Cortex-M4 microcontroller using ARM Assembly.
-An equivalent implementation in C is included to compare execution performance and generated code size against the direct ARM Assembly version.
+This is a lightweight XOR-based encryption and decryption engine for an STM32 Cortex-M4 microcontroller using ARM Assembly.
+The project performs direct memory access to read an input message and encryption key, applies bitwise XOR masking to encrypt each byte, and stores the encrypted output in memory.
+Implemented reusable assembly macros allowing configurable source, destination, key addresses, and message length parameters for both encryption and decryption operations.
+Built an equivalent implementation in C to compare execution performance and generated code size against the direct ARM Assembly version.

+Warning: This project uses a very basic XOR-based encryption method that is intentionally weak and easily breakable.
+The purpose of the project is educational and performance-oriented, focusing on comparing low-level ARM Assembly implementation behavior against an equivalent C implementation rather than providing real-world cryptographic security.

+Note: Make sure that the input message, output message, and the key have the same size.